customs and international trade law, page fura

 Read More >

-Misidentification of the country of origin of imported merchandise can not only lead to the imposition of marking duties and/or the seizure of goods, but also result in costly and difficult to comply with demands for redelivery to CBP custody.
-The requirements for identifying origin on imported goods can be complex, particularly where U.S. processing and "Made in USA" labeling is concerned.
-We counsel clients from the sourcing stage through the point of import to customer delivery to ensure that origin is properly identified for CBP purposes.
+Misidentification of the country of origin of imported merchandise can not only lead to the imposition of unanticipated consumption, AD/CVD and Section 201/232/301 tariffs, but also a demand for significant civil penalties and, in instances of physically mismarked goods, costly and difficult to comply with demands for redelivery to CBP custody.
+The requirements for identifying origin associated with imported goods can be complex, particularly in light of CBP's increased focus on difficult-to-implement and inconsistent "substantial transformation" standards and the FTC's increased enforcement of "Made in USA" labeling requirements.
+We counsel clients from the sourcing stage through the point of import to customer delivery to ensure that origin is properly identified for CBP, FTC and Other Government Agency purposes.

 > Close